willy3087/MCP-connect/README.md

    # or, run in dev mode (supports hot reloading by nodemon)
    npm run dev
    ```
-Now MCP bridge should be running on `http://localhost:3000/bridge`.
+Now MCP connect should be running on `http://localhost:3000/bridge`.

 Note:
 - The bridge is designed to be run on a local machine, so you still need to build a tunnel to the local MCP server that is accessible from the cloud.